Locations:

 What is insulin resistance?

-Insulin resistance, also known as impaired insulin sensitivity, happens when cells in your muscles, fat and liver don’t respond as they should to insulin, a hormone your pancreas makes that’s essential for life and regulating blood glucose (sugar) levels.
-Insulin resistance can be temporary or chronic and is treatable in some cases.
+Insulin resistance happens when cells in your muscles, fat and liver don’t respond to insulin as they should.
+This is also known as impaired insulin sensitivity.
+Insulin is essential for life and regulating blood glucose (sugar) levels.

 Advertisement